 Well, now you do!

 We’ll have the looms all set up and instructors on hand.
 You just need to arrive for a relaxing day of crafting to make a fashionable hand woven scarf!
 No experience is necessary as the setup, warping of the rigid heddle looms, will already be done.
-You will quickly learn the weaving process and off you go, leaving at the end of the workshop with a finished, hand-woven, wool blend scarf!
+You will quickly learn the weaving process and off you go, leaving at the end of the workshop with a finished, hand-woven, summerl blend scarf!

 A selection of different colorways will be available on a first come-first serve basis.